 It’s difficult to provide a complete definition for the level of protection that an institution must legally offer students, as the boundaries concerning the liability of student safety at universities is still evolving in many countries.

-For example, violent attack towards a fellow student at a US university triggered the California Supreme Court to contest the claim that as a matter of law, the university did not have a duty to protect its students from criminal acts.
+For example, a violent attack towards a fellow student at a US university triggered the California Supreme Court to contest the claim that as a matter of law, the university did not have a duty to protect its students from criminal acts.

 On March 22, 2018, this law was updated to now state that “postsecondary schools have a duty to protect students from foreseeable violent acts that occur while students are engaged in curricular activities.”